The SBP Mechanism

 The composition of the SC is configured to ensure cross-representation of participating UN Agencies and Standby Partners.
 It is comprised of three Standby Partners, two UN Agencies, the Chair of the Learning Working Group (LWG), the Chair of the Duty of Care Working Group (DoCWG), and the Monitoring, Evaluation, Assessment and Learning Working Group (MEALWG).

-In 2020, the Steering Committee is led by co-Chairs of one UN Agency and one Standby Partner.
+The Steering Committee is led by co-Chairs of one UN Agency and one Standby Partner.

 SBP Network Steering Committee Members: